 |Events during September

-· The autumn equinox when the Sun crosses the equator into the southern hemisphere is on the 23rd.
+23rd - Autum Equinox when the Sun crosses the equator into the southern hemisphere.

-on the 19th.
-The planet is visible from northern and tropical latitudes as a morning object from mid-September until early October.
-For observors in northern
+consequently visible from northern and tropical latitudes as a morning object from late August until mid-September.
+For observors in the northern hemisphere,

-temperate latitudes this is the best morning apparition of 2010.
+this is the most favourable morning apparition of 2011.

 The best times to observe Mercury in the northen hemisphere are when it is an evening star in the spring and a morning star in the autumn.
 In midsummer

 the lighter skies make visibility difficult near the horizon.